klavgen/klavyl/README.md

 **Note:** Klavyl works but is still a work in progress.

-The Klavgen generator is still messy and not published.
-Once I do this (soon), I'll also publish the Klavyl keyboard configuration so that you can easily modify the layout.

 The current files are meant for:

 * Kailh hotswap sockets